Caesarea in Mauretania: Antiquity to third century AD

-Juba and Cleopatra did not just rename their new capital, but rebuilt the town as a typical Graeco-Roman city in fine Roman style on a large, lavish and expensive scale, complete with street grids, a theatre, an art collection and a lighthouse similar to the one at Alexandria.
+Juba II the same year he became king of Mauretania he married Cleopatra Selene II, daughter of Cleopatra VII and Mark Antony, the rulers did not just renamed the capital, but rebuilt the town as a typical Graeco-Roman city in fine Roman style on a large, lavish and expensive scale, complete with street grids, a theatre, an art collection and a lighthouse similar to the one at Alexandria.
 The construction and sculptural projects in Caesarea and throughout the kingdom were built in a rich mixture of ancient Egyptian, Greek and Roman architectural styles.
 The monarchs are buried in their mausoleum, the Royal Mausoleum of Mauretania which can still be seen.
 The seaport capital and its kingdom flourished during this period with most of the population being of Greek and Phoenician origin with a minority of Berbers.
 It remained a significant power center with a Greco-Roman civilization as a veneer, until 40 AD, when its last monarch Ptolemy of Mauretania was murdered on a visit to Rome.
 The murder of Ptolemy set in motion a series of reactions resulting in a devastating war with Rome.

 In 44 AD after a four-year bloody revolt, the capital was captured and Roman Emperor Claudius divided the Mauretanian kingdom into two provinces.
 The province of which Caesarea became the capital was called Mauretania Caesariensis after it.
 The city itself was settled with Roman soldiers and was given the rank of a colonia, and so was also called Colonia Claudia Caesarea.
 In later centuries, the Roman population expanded, as did the Berber population, resulting in a mixed Greco-Phoenician, Berber and Roman population.
 The city featured a hippodrome, amphitheatre, basilica, numerous Greek temples and Roman civic buildings.
 During this heyday, the city had its own school of philosophy, academy and library.
 As a significant city of the Roman Empire it had trading contacts across the Roman world.